UWPCE-PythonCert/IntroToPython-2014/_sources/session10.txt

 Projects
 --------

-Projects due this Friday.
-We'll review them over the weekend.
+Projects due this Sunday.
+We'll review them early next week.
+If you turn it in early, we should review it sooner.

 To turn in:
  * Put up it up gitHub, and do a pull request
  * Put it in its own gitHub repository and point me to it.
  * zip up the code an email it to me.

+PythonCHB@gmail.com

 Please do the online course evaluation

-Anyone want office hours Thursday evening?
+Anyone want office hours Sunday?

+Or antoher time?

 Keep writing Python!